-One of the highlights was the compilation of the flyby plan of the sole close flyby of Iapetus on 10 Sep 2007.
-The flyby was dubbed ‘049IA’ for the Cassini orbit (#49) and the observation target (Iapetus).
+One of my highlights was the compilation of the plan for the sole close flyby of Iapetus on 10 Sep 2007.
+The flyby was dubbed “049IA” for the Cassini orbit (#49) and the observation target (Iapetus).
 A description of the flyby’s history and outcome, published in the Planetary Report in early 2008, can be found here.
 An article in German can be downloaded from here.

 Spacecraft attitude commanding

-For our work in Berlin, the spacecraft attitude commands were compiled through a Cassini-internal program which was operated by Thomas Roatsch at DLR in Berlin-Adlershof.
+For our work in Berlin, the spacecraft attitude commands were compiled through a Cassini-internal software (named PDT) which was operated by Thomas Roatsch at DLR in Berlin-Adlershof.
 Together, we compiled the ISS mosaics of all Dione, Rhea, Iapetus, and outer-moon observations (including the targeted flyby at Phoebe on 11 Jun 2004, two weeks before Cassini arrival at Saturn and orbit insertion).

 Fig. left: Example of a global NAC mosaic of Dione during the first targeted flyby (11 Oct 2005; orbit 16; flyby 016DI), designed by Thomas Roatsch and myself.
 The visualization was possible with the ckView tool developed at DLR Berlin by Thomas and by Klaus-Dieter Matz.
 The individual frames show the field-of-view of the NAC camera, the numbers the order of the observations.
 This observation is also visualized in this movie.
 Note that south is up in the movie, while north is up in the map.